Hip flexor exercises

 - Push the soles of your feet together in front of you.
 Let your knees bend out to the sides.

-- As you pull your heels towards you, relax your knees and allow them to inch closer to the floor.
+- As you pull your heels toward you, relax your knees and allow them to inch closer to the floor.

 - Take a deep breath, and hold this pose for 10 to 30 seconds.

-This popular yoga pose is an advanced move, so only execute it if you feel comfortable doing so, and feel free to modify the pose.
+This popular yoga pose is an advanced move.
+Only execute it if you feel comfortable doing so.
+Feel free to modify the pose.